High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer

 To overcome the limitations of CNNs, attention-based methods~\cite{yu18,huang2024} have been introduced to model long-range dependencies and global context.
 In particular, purely attention-based architectures such as MAT~\cite{li2022matmaskawaretransformerlarge} leverage global contextual aggregation to more effectively hallucinate large missing structures.
-However, due to the lack of strong local inductive bias inherent in CNNs, these methods often struggle to reconstruct sharp, high-frequency textures, particularly under the limited training data typical of cultural heritage datasets.
-Moreover, most existing methods are developed for natural images and do not explicitly enforce fidelity in undamaged regions, which limits their applicability to cultural heritage restoration.
+In the cultural heritage domain, ADF~\cite{shao2023} introduces a diffusion-based framework for blind mural restoration on the DHMural benchmark, targeting globally degraded murals rather than mask-conditioned completion of specified regions.
+However, because attention-heavy methods lack the strong local inductive bias of CNNs, they often struggle to reconstruct sharp, high-frequency textures, particularly under the limited training data typical of cultural heritage datasets.
+Moreover, most existing methods inherit architectures and objectives designed for natural images and place limited emphasis on valid-region fidelity under the severe, mixed degradations of ancient murals, which limits their applicability to cultural heritage restoration.